couchbaselabs/mini-hacks/ios-sync-progress-indicator/README.md

 Next, use the `requestRx` method to follow the chain of requests describe in the diagram.

-If you are wondering how to use Reactive Extensions, I stronly encourage you to follow [this tutorial](http://reactive-extensions.github.io/learnrx/).
+If you are wondering how to use Reactive Extensions, I strongly encourage you to follow [this tutorial](http://reactive-extensions.github.io/learnrx/).
 It will take a couple hours to complete but you will come out of it with a very clear understanding of Reactive Extensions:

 	http://reactive-extensions.github.io/learnrx/